ajwad-shaikh/ajwad-shaikh.github.io/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I'm a software development engineer, based in Mumbai, exploring opportunities to build and democratize technology for the next billion internet users.
+I'm a software engineer keen to design, build, solve, and democratize technology for the next billion internet users one commit at a time.

+I go by the pronouns ['he/him'](https://www.mypronouns.org/he-him)